-Online banking is currently unavailable.
+Online and mobile banking currently unavailable

 Phishing is a type of scam where fraudsters send an email that appears to be from a legitimate company and encourages consumers to provide personal or account information.
 This is usually done by including a link that opens a fraudulent website.
 If information is entered into the site, the fraudsters have what they need to sell or otherwise exploit the information provided.
 In addition, these emails may also download malicious code onto a device which can be used create system vulnerabilities leading to security breaches, information and data theft, and other potential damage to files and computing systems.